Rays beat Astros 5-2, move within 1 victory of World Series

 Enoli Paredes replaced Urquidy, and Yandy Diaz singled to load the bases.
 Wendle lined a single off third baseman Alex Bregman’s glove to give Tampa Bay a 2-1 lead.

 Manuel Margot, whose three-run homer in Game 2 followed the first of Altuve’s two errors, laid down Tampa Bay’s first sacrifice bunt of the season.
-Paredes hit Kevin Kiermaier with a pitch to load the bases and then hit Willy Adames with a pitch to bring in another run.
+Paredes hit Kiermaier on the hand to load the bases and then grazed Willy Adames on the pinkie with another pitch to bring in another run.

 Pinch-hitter Hunter Renfroe, who like Margot began his career with the San Diego Padres, flared a double into right to bring in two more runs.

 Renfroe and Margot were traded to the Rays in separate deals last offseason.

-The Padres reached the playoffs for the first time in 14 years but were swept in the NL Division Series by the rival Los Angeles Dodgers.
+“That big hit has been eluding us the whole series,” Baker said.
+“It seems like they get whatever they want.”

 Left-hander Ryan Yarbrough pitched into the sixth for the win, holding the Astros to two runs and three hits while striking out five and walking two.